chariotsolutions/phonegap-nfc/README.md

 ## Non-NDEF Tags

 Only Android and BlackBerry 7 can read data from non-NDEF NFC tags.
+Newer Windows Phones with NXP PN427 chipset can read non-NDEF tags, but can not get any tag meta data.

 ## Mifare Classic Tags